-- In fact, this rise in temperature combined with fatigue and other symptoms may make you think you have the flu.
+- This rise in temperature, combined with fatigue and other symptoms, may make you think you have the flu.

-- Within a week of implantation, you will feel more frequent urges to urinate.
+- Within a week, you may feel more frequent urges to urinate.
 This is because increased blood flow to the uterus has put pressure on your bladder.

 Of course, the only way to tell if you have had a successful implantation is to take a pregnancy test.
-Consult with your doctor if you have any questions, and especially if the test comes back positive!
+If you have any questions, schedule an appointment with your doctor.